 Bishop Paul Leeland

-Bishop Leeland, 67, is originally from North Carolina and a graduate of North Carolina Wesleyan, Duke Divinity School, and North Carolina State University.
+Bishop Leeland is originally from North Carolina and a graduate of North Carolina Wesleyan, Duke Divinity School, and North Carolina State University.

 Leeland was ordained by Bishop Robert Blackburn in 1976.
-As a member of the North Carolina Conference, he served small, medium and large membership churches.
+As a member of the North Carolina Conference, he served small, medium, and large membership churches.
 He served as the District Superintendent of the Goldsboro District.
-And he was appointed Assistant to the Bishop and Director of Ministerial Relations serving under two bishops for a total eight years.
+And he was appointed Assistant to the Bishop and Director of Ministerial Relations serving under two bishops for a total of eight years.

 Leeland was elected as a delegate to Jurisdictional Conference beginning in 1988 and consecutive years through 2008.
-He was elected as a delegate to General Conference in 2000, 2004 and 2008.
-He has served general conference boards and agencies.
+He was elected as a delegate to General Conference in 2000, 2004, and 2008.
+He has served on general conference boards and agencies.
 In 2007, he was the recipient of the Red Shoe Award, presented by clergywomen of the North Carolina Annual Conference for “encouragement and support of women in ministry through advocacy, appointment, mentoring and friendship.”

 In 1968, Janet Elaine Dowell and Paul Lee Leeland were married.
-They have three married children: Rebekah, Nora and Paul Andrew.
-They have four grandchildren: Ryon, Joshua, Andrew and Madeline.
+They have three married children: Rebekah, Nora, and Paul Andrew.
+They have four grandchildren: Ryon, Joshua, Andrew, and Madeline.